captainhcg/leetcode-in-py-and-go/README.md

 # Leetcode in Go
-Present my solutions of Leetcode Algorithms Programs in Golang
+Present my solutions of Leetcode Algorithms Programs in both Python Golang